-Staff helped patients be involved in decisions about their care and were aware of the Accessible Information Standards and the requirements under the Equality Act.
-The Accessible Information Standard is a requirement to make sure that patients and their carers can access and understand the information they are given:
+Staff helped patients be involved in decisions about their care and were aware of the

+Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information they are given):

 - Interpretation services were available for patients who did not have English as a first language.
-Patients were also told about multi-lingual staff that might be able to support them. - Staff helped patients and their carers find further information and access community and advocacy services.
+All staff had access to an online translation service. - Staff communicated with patients in a way that they could understand, and communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
+They helped them ask questions about their care and treatment.